najjaved/game-stars-collector/README.md

 ## Description

-Brief description of the project here

-## MVP
-MVP definition here
+Catch the falling stars, is a game where a player tries to collect stars to gain points.
+In each game round, player has 3 lives.
+A star falling on earth means a life lost whereas catching a golden star earns you a new life.If the score reaches 150, player wins.
+If lives are exhaused, game is over and palyer loses!
+After the game ends, top score is displayed along with a player name on screen.

 ### Main Functionalities

-- Stars fall from the sky automatically and player tries to collect them in a basket
+- Stars fall from the sky automatically in intervals.
-- Player moves basket direction by clicking `left` and `right`.
+- Player tries to collect them in a basket by clicking key A/ arrow `left` and key D/ arrow `right` to control its movement.
-Introduce various difficulty levels based on score, for example increasing stars speed, bonus stars, etc.
--
--
+- A score is calculated based number of stars collected.
+- The game ends when 3 chances are missed i.e. a fell on ground, or when a score of 150 is reached.
+- The game difficulty increases as the score is increased.
+This changes the speed and frequency of stars.
+- For each game play, scores are tracked with a player name and score.

 ## Backlog Functionalities

 - Refactor
 - Display top score and player name when game is over.
 - Responsive design using media queries
-- Add animations
+- Add animations e.g. when a star is lost
+- Add audios for impact, win and lose
 - Enable touch screen/ mouse control option